Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-In all the above and earlier examples we have provided the full path of the existing location, where we need the new folder to be created, with the new folder name at the end.
-If you are sure where the current location is (or the active location of the current database on disk) then you can issue the MkDir() command with the new folder name alone, like the following example:
+In all the above and earlier examples, we have provided the full path of the existing location, where the new folder is to be created, with the new folder name at the end.
+If you are sure where the current location is (or the active path of the current database on disk), then you can issue the MkDir() command with the new folder name alone, like the following example:

 MkDir "Projects"